fernandesafp/mmf-string-simulation/README.md

 is solved for `d_n(t)` taking into account the initial conditions.

-Finally, for heavy damping (`k = 4`), the resulting string oscillation is as follows:
+Finally, with damping `k = 1`, the resulting string oscillation is as follows:

 <img src="gifs/string_animation.gif">